 - Salt and pepper, to taste

-- Add the onion and cook with the chorizo for 3-4 minutes.
-Add in the garlic and cook for another minute.
+- Add the garlic, red pepper flakes, and thyme sprigs and cook for another minute.

 - Add the wine and cook, scraping up any brown bits on the bottom of the pot, until it is reduced by half.